-The District's total OPEB liability of \$5,508,672 was measured as of June 30, 2021 and was determined by rolling forward the July 1, 2020 actuarial valuation to June 30, 2021 using the following actuarial assumptions and other inputs and applies to all periods included in the measurement, unless otherwise specified:
+The District's total OPEB liability of \$3,780,516 was measured as of June 30, 2022 and was determined by rolling forward the July 1, 2021 actuarial valuation to June 30, 2022 using the following actuarial assumptions and other inputs and applies to all periods included in the measurement, unless otherwise specified:

-Discount rate: 2.28% based on S&P Municipal Bond 20-Year High Grade Rate Index at July 1, 2021 Salary increases: 2.50% cost of living adjustment, 1% real wage growth and merit increases which varies by age from 2.75% to 0% Healthcare cost trend rates: 5.5% in 2020 through 2023.
-Rates gradually decrease from 5.4% in 2024 to 4.0% in 2075 and later based on Society of Actuaries Long-Run Medical Cost Trend Model.
+Discount rate: 4.06% based on S&P Municipal Bond 20-Year High Grade Rate Index at July 1, 2022 Salary increases: 2.50% cost of living adjustment, 1.50% real wage growth and merit increases which varies by age from 2.75% to 0% Healthcare Cost Trend Rates: 6.5% in 2022, 6.0% in 2023 and 5.5% in 2024-2025.
+Rates gradually decrease from 5.4% in 2026 to 3.9% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model.
 Retirees contributions: Retiree contributions are assumed to increase at the same rate as the Healthcare Cost Trend Rate.
-Mortality rates: Separate rates are assumed preretirement and postretirement using the rates assumed in the PSERS defined benefit pension plan actuarial valuation.
-Incorporated into the table are rates projected generationally by the Buck Modified 2016 projection scale to reflect mortality improvement.
+Mortality rates: PubT-2010 headcount-weighted mortality table including rates for contingent survivors for teachers.
+PubG-2010 headcount-weighted mortality table including rates for contingent survivors for all other employees.
+Incorporated in the tables are rates projected generationally using Scale MP-2021 to reflect mortality improvement.